An autoimmune response is when your immune system gets tired and confused and attacks healthy cells.

 We live in an era of technology and information.
 Anybody can Google anything, anytime.

-So with all of this information at our fingertips, why aren’t we all Olympic-caliber athletes and billionaires who live past age 100?
+So with all of this information at our fingertips, why aren’t we all Olympic-caliber athletes and billionaires who live past the age of 100?

 It’s certainly possible to do all of these things.
 So why don’t we?

-If we want to discover how to create extreme fitness, prosperity, and longevity, then all we have to do is search online for these terms – experts and research studies will show us what health protocols need to be done …right?
+If we want to discover how to create an aesthetic physique, prosperity, and longevity, then all we have to do is search online for these terms – experts and research studies will show us what health protocols need to be done …right?

 Ah, but the latest information is not all we need.
 We also need a way of making all of that new information stick.

-Once we know what positive improvements we want to make in our lives, we must implement those changes until they become new, lasting habits.
+Once we know what positive improvements we want to make, we must implement those changes until they become new, lasting habits.

 Extensive research has shown us that permanent change occurs in five stages.
 If you want to live a fascinating after age 50 then you must learn how to skillfully negotiate Stage 3 – preparation – the most crucial and overlooked stage of permanent change.

-I strongly encourage you to consult with your medical doctor before undertaking any changes in how you eat or move.
-A holistic approach to engaging your brain will ensure that the most important information is retained by your mind, and then converted into new good habits that will help you to live a longer, more robust life after 50.
+A more strategic approach to wellness might improve brain health and help ensure that your mind retains critical information – and then converts it into new good habits that will help you to live a longer, more robust life after 50.

 Autoimmunity Stats – https://goo.gl/gcBAIU